makersacademy/takeaway-challenge/README.md

 Difficulties
 -----
 For the moment, my app is not complete.
-I failed to implement TDD and DDD approaches which cost me time and effort down the line.
+I failed to implement TDD and BDD approaches which cost me time and effort down the line.
 The app is working but is not completely tested with Rspec as I experienced difficulties with 'stub', 'gets', 'chomp' and 'while' in Rspec.

 Moreover, Twilio returns an error for me : saying that my smartphone does not support text messaging.
 I am not sure of the cause of this error message.
 At this time, I could not find any solution to this problem.